S'gaw Karen language: Alphabet (Burmese script)

-The Karen alphabet consist of 25 consonants, 9 vowels, 5 tones and 5 medials.
-The Karen alphabet was derived from the Burmese script as created by the help of the English missionaries around the early 1860s.
+The S'gaw Karen alphabet consists of 25 consonants, 9 vowels, 5 tones and 5 medials.
+The Karen alphabet was derived from the Burmese script as created by the help of the American Baptist missionary Jonathan Wade in the early 1830s.
 The Karen alphabet was created for the purpose of translating the Bible into the Karen language.
-Karen script is written from left to right and requires no spaces between words, although modern writing usually contains spaces after each clause to enhance readability.
+S'gaw Karen script is written from left to right and requires no spaces between words, although modern writing usually contains spaces after each clause to enhance readability.